sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

     - Price thresholds should take into account the price of products and pre-Sezzle AOV.
     - Hiding the widgets outside of the price threshold does not prevent the customer from selecting Sezzle at checkout.
 Please reach out to Merchant Support to request a <i>gateway</i> minimum.
  * I want to test the widget on an unpublished theme.
-    - The chrome extension provides a preview of the widget appearance.
+    - The Chrome Extension provides a preview of the widget appearance.
 However, if you wish to test the widget performance across the entire site, the process is as follows:
       1) If widgets are already on the site, the config will need to be added locally to the theme code.
          a.
 Right-click on the page and select `Inspect`.
          b.
 On the `Sources` tab, open the folder `widget.sezzle.com`